leon4rd/test/README.md

-## The urge to sing the Lion King song is just a whim away.
+## How many hipsters does it take to change a lightbulb?
+Oh, it's a really obscure number.
+You've probably never heard of it.